-So you've decided New Zealand is the place for you, but you're not quite sure how to stretch the bank to make it work?
+So you've decided to lock in an overseas adventure, but you're not quite sure how to stretch the bank to make it work?

 We know traveling abroad is expensive, but here are a few ways to save up and get additional funding before you go.